purvender/agentic-rag-support-assistant/docs/LEARNING.md

 ### Step 0 — Install Ollama

-Ollama can be installed on macOS by downloading the app or by using the install script.
+Ollama can be installed on macOS either by downloading the app or by using the install script.

 Option A — download the macOS app: